lafncow/lafncow.github.io/_posts/2015-12-8-A-is-for-Adversarial.md

 }
 {% endhighlight %}

 Now to set up the problem and initialize my parameters.
-The g (gamma) parameter is a tuning parameter for Exp3 that provides theorical limits to regret (the difference between optimal performance and actual performance).
+The g (gamma) parameter is a tuning parameter for Exp3 that provides theoretical limits to regret (the difference between optimal performance and actual performance).
 It does this by controlling the balance between exploration and exploitation as described above.

 {% highlight r %}
 # choices = alphabet